Dynamic Probabilistic Noise Injection for Membership Inference Defense: Proposed Approach

-This formulation ensures that queries with a higher sensitivity score receive proportionally more noise, thus effectively obfuscating any distinguishing membership signals.

-\item \textbf{Probabilistic Smoothing:} \\ To mitigate potential distortions introduced by noise injection while maintaining model accuracy, we apply a probabilistic smoothing operation by re-normalizing the perturbed outputs using a softmax function with a temperature parameter \( T > 1 \):
+\item \textbf{Probabilistic Smoothing:} \\ To mitigate distortions introduced by noise injection while maintaining predictive performance, we apply a probabilistic smoothing operation by re-normalizing the perturbed logits using a temperature-scaled softmax:

-The temperature \( T \) controls the sharpness of the resulting probability distribution, providing a trade-off between smoothing and maintaining the discriminative power of the original output. \end{itemize}
+where \(T > 1\) controls the sharpness of the probability distribution and provides a trade-off between smoothing and discriminative power. \end{itemize}

-By integrating sensitivity analysis, dynamic noise injection, and probabilistic smoothing, our approach adapts to the context of each inference request.
-Hence, this specific defense mechanism effectively obfuscates membership signals in high-risk queries while maintaining overall data utility and predictive accuracy.
+By integrating sensitivity analysis, dynamic noise injection, and probabilistic smoothing, DynaNoise adapts to the context of each inference request.
+This design effectively obscures membership cues in high-risk queries while maintaining high accuracy and low computational overhead.
+Figure~\ref{fig:DynaNoise} provides an overview of the DynaNoise post-processing pipeline and its integration into the target model.

+Although DynaNoise is primarily an empirical defense, its adaptive noise modulation is theoretically motivated by the notion of \emph{sensitivity} in Differential Privacy (DP).
+Here we explain how the query sensitivity measure \(R(q)\) conceptually relates to DP and why this provides an interpretable foundation for privacy protection. \textbf{Connection to differential privacy:} In $(\epsilon, \delta)$-DP, the \emph{global sensitivity} of a mechanism \( f \) is defined as

+where \( D \) and \( D' \) differ by a single record.
+The Gaussian mechanism achieves privacy by adding noise proportional to this sensitivity, ensuring that the influence of any individual record on the output remains limited.
+In DynaNoise, the model’s output probability vector for a query \(q\) serves as the observable function \(f(D)\).
+Instead of computing dataset-level differences, DynaNoise estimates a \emph{per-query sensitivity proxy} using Shannon entropy: queries with low entropy (high confidence) are empirically linked to greater membership risk.
+The normalized entropy complement \(R(q)\) thus functions as a practical analogue to local sensitivity, determining the magnitude of noise required to conceal the query’s influence. \textbf{Approximate privacy analogy:} As defined in the previous section, DynaNoise scales the variance of the added Gaussian noise with \(R(q)\).
+Since in DP the privacy loss parameter $\epsilon$ is inversely proportional to the noise magnitude, DynaNoise implicitly assigns each query an \emph{effective privacy budget}: